ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-troubleshooting.md

 3 common causes:

-**a)** You do not have Vanced MicroG installed, download and install [Vanced MicroG](https://github.com/TeamVanced/VancedMicroG/releases/latest).
+**a)** You do not have Vanced MicroG installed.
+Download and install [Vanced MicroG](https://github.com/TeamVanced/VancedMicroG/releases/latest).
 Or you can use an updated forked version from [inotia00's GitHub](https://github.com/inotia00/VancedMicroG/releases/latest).

 **b)** There was a failure or error while it was patching and you installed the broken APK.
 Refer to troubleshooting issue **#7** if this occured.